bagz6/webscraping/index.md

 - Requests is used to explore web pages
 - Json is used to process json-structured data
 - Beautifulsoup is used to extract information on the web page developer tools
-- pandas is used to create dataframe, so that I can view the data structure before confirming that the data extracted is well structured
+- pandas is used to create dataframe, so that I can view the data structure and doing data cleaning before confirming that the data extracted is well structured
 - csv is used to convert the dataframe to csv
 - tqdm is used to view the progress of the web scraping
 - time is used to view the time elapsed in scraping

-After importing packages, next I create baseurl and header
+After importing libraries, next I create baseurl and header

 ```python
 baseurl = 'https://www.olx.co.id'